teabond007/Chrome-Extension-Mangafire/README.md

 </dl>

 Download the folder(less than 1Mb) go to chrome://extensions enable developer mode(top right) and Load unpacked(top left).
-> IMPORTANT! you have to Sync Bookmarks with the press of a button at least once on either extensions popup or settings page.
+> IMPORTANT! you have run the scraper at least once, for the extension to know what to Highlight(Click Sync Bookmarks, on either extensions popup or settings page.)

 ***

 This is not official MangaFire extension and is not affiliated with MangaFire in any way.
-All CSS is from https://uiverse.io/ with MIT License(open source).
+All CSS is from [universe.io](https://uiverse.io/) with [MIT License(open source)](https://opensource.org/license/mit).